junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Dean holds his breath and waits.
 Part of his brain never stops wandering off, panicking about what if the summoning doesn't work and Cas's grace ends up at the door of the Heaven, where other angels spot him and kill him again.
 He doesn't realize he starts praying again, just repeatedly thinking, *Please, Cas.
 Please, work.
 Please, come back.*

 As Cas's grace flies away and hovers back, his body collapses down as if a mountain falls.
-Without control of a living mind, the legs slump, the body drops, the wings limp, the rings crash.
+Without control of a living mind, the legs slump, the body drops, the arms limp, the shoulder crashes.
 The ground shakes like an earthquake.
 The sound of avalanche.

 Dean is startled, he is petrified.
 Dean only belatedly realizes he forgets to consider how to prevent this giant body from hitting the ground hard, from being hurt by the collision.
 Though, with his tiny shape, he doubts there is anything he could have done.
 He hates the thought that Cas's form might be injured in the process by the slightest because of his carelessness. *Please.* He can only hope.